AlfioEmanueleFresta/practical-one-time-pad/worksheet.rst

 context where man-in-the-middle or similar attacks are possible (e.g.
 Internet connections).

-In this exercise we will demonstrate that OTP encryption is malleable and susceptible to ciphertext alteration, also known as bit-flipping attacks.
+In this exercise we will demonstrate that One-Time Pad encryption is malleable and susceptible to ciphertext alteration, also known as bit-flipping attacks.
-In particular an attacker, even without being able to decrypt the message, given they knows part of the message, can also modify the content of the ciphertext to a different ciphertext.
+In particular an attacker that knows part of the message can also modify the content of the ciphertext to a different ciphertext, even without being able to decrypt the message.

 Using Usermin, browse to ``/home/students/otp/``.
 You will find a Python file named ``exercise2.py``.

-Suppose you are an attacker and you found a way of intercepting an encrypted message from a sender, change the message and send it to the receiver as if you were the original sender.
-This is not unrealistic -- it is in fact very easy to do in a network, or phish some users to connect to an open Wi-Fi network -under your control- in a public place.
+Suppose you are an attacker and you found a way to intercept an encrypted message from a sender, change the message and send it to the receiver as if you were the original sender.
+This is not unrealistic -- it is in fact very easy to do in a network, such as an open Wi-Fi network in a public place which is under your control where you can phish users to connect.

 In the Python file, the functions ``intercept_in`` and ``intercept_out`` have been imported.
 These can be used respectively to get an intercepted message